Additional County Eligible to Apply for Disaster Unemployment Assistance

 - Became the breadwinner or major support of a household because of the death of the head of the household; or

 - Cannot work or perform self-employment due to closure of a facility by the federal government.

 What You Need

 Individuals will need their Social Security Number and the name and address of their last employer or prospective employer to file for DUA.
 Applicants are required to provide proof (at the time of filing or within 21 days of filing their DUA claim) that they were employed or self- employed at the time the disaster occurred or were scheduled to begin (or resume) a job or self- employment when the disaster occurred.
 A copy of the most recent federal income tax forms or check stubs may also be required (self-employed individuals should also provide Schedules SE and Schedule C or Schedule F.)

 Individuals who want to apply for assistance, must file a claim online

 at iowaworkforcedevelopment.gov/file-claim-unemployment-insurance-benefits.
 Claim applications can be filed online at any time.
 If assistance is needed over phone, please call IWD Customer Service at 866-239-0843.
 After a claim application has been submitted, refer to the additional DUA information on our website at iowaworkforcedevelopment.gov/disaster- unemployment-assistance-0.

 Initial Press Release for Presidential Disaster Declaration

 On March 23, 2019, Governor Kim Reynolds received notification that President Trump has granted her request for an expedited Presidential Major Disaster Declaration for public and individual assistance in Iowa.
-This declaration included several counties in Iowa and made assistance available to homeowners, renters, businesses, public entities, and select nonprofit organizations.
+This declaration was made for many counties in Iowa, and made assistance available to homeowners, renters, businesses, public entities, and select nonprofit organizations.

 IWD is committed to helping Iowans recover from the flood.
 Please contact us for assistance in filing for DUA or for assistance in finding new employment or employees.